Vintage Pyrex “Orange Fiesta” pattern casserole with fruit images on lid. 1971.

 47 ppm Bromine,

-“Leach testing” is now sometimes conducted (by the more responsible manufactures of newer cookware) to determine safety levels—but was not done back then – when these products were made (in the case of this and similar vintage cookware.)
-Leach testing would also not apply to the decorated exterior surfaces of this piece, which are the highest lead areas.
+“Leach testing” is now sometimes conducted (by the more responsible manufactures of newer cookware) to determine safety levels — but was not done back then — when these products were made (in the case of this and similar vintage cookware).
+Leach testing would also not apply to the decorated exterior surfaces of this piece, which are the highest Lead areas.

-When manufacturers have public statements that say things like: “We comply and have always complied with current standards at the time of manufacture” – that is sidestepping the issue—as there were in fact no standards or limits for total contents of toxicants (like Lead) in dishware/ cookware at the time pieces like this one were manufactured!
+When manufacturers have public statements that say things like: “We comply and have always complied with current standards at the time of manufacture,” that is sidestepping the issue — as there were in fact no standards or limits for total contents of toxicants (like Lead) in dishware/ cookware at the time pieces like this one were manufactured!

-And to be clear, I am not saying that this piece will poison the user – but I am saying that no one has proven that it will not.
+And to be clear, I am not saying that this piece will poison the user — but I am saying that no one has proven it will not.

 It is best to avoid all sources of Lead in your home if you can, and especially sources of Lead in in your kitchen.
-Anyone who has these pieces in their home can vouch for the fact that the painted surface is often scratched or well worn.
-The question then becomes – where did those invisible bits of leaded paint wear off to… are they in your oven?
+Anyone who has these pieces in their home can vouch for the fact that the painted surface is often scratched or well-worn.
+The question then becomes, where did those invisible bits of Leaded paint wear off to?
+Are they in your oven?
 Your cabinet?
 Your sink?
 Your food?

-There is no safe level of Lead exposure to humans, so in the absence of any science proving these things safe to use – I would recommend removing them from the selection of functional cookware that you keep in your kitchen.
+There is no safe level of Lead exposure to humans, so in the absence of any science proving these things safe to use, I would recommend removing them from the selection of functional cookware that you keep in your kitchen.

-Read more about lead-in-Pyrex here.
+Read more about Lead-in-Pyrex here.

 For some unleaded storage container options, click here!